planetfederal/gxp/src/doc/tutorial/viewer/geocoder.rst

         ..
     }

-Add the plugin to the build config (buildjs.cfg) and restart the application using ant.
+Add the plugin to the list of dependencies in app.js.
+The file name is plugins/GoogleGeocoder.js.
+Restart the application using ant.
 We will now have a Google Geocoder in our viewer:

   .. figure:: gxp-img10.png
      :align: center